zsteinkamp/zsteinkamp.github.io/_posts/2021-04-17-raspberry-pi-home-nas-timemachine.markdown

 ```

 ## Setting up Samba to Look Like a Time Capsule
-After installing Samba, you can configure it so that Macs on your network see it as an Apple Time Capsule.
+After installing Samba with `sudo apt install samba samba-common-bin`, you can configure it so that Macs on your network see it as an Apple Time Capsule.
 I wanted to have one share that was for shared storage, and another dedicated to backups.

 Since this is inside my home network and I don't have a guest network, I decided not to require authentication to connect to the shares.